parlance-zz/g-diffuser-bot/inputs/README.md

-- This folder is used for saved input image and argument files
+- This folder is used for saved input images and argument files